Social Work

 A student is expected to notify the program director as soon as possible in the event of a substance abuse relapse or criminal offense charge during the student's tenure in the MSW program.
 Upon notification of a relapse, an academic plan will be created collaboratively and will be signed by the student and the program director.
 Upon notification of a criminal offense charge, the student may be subject to dismissal from the program.
 Consideration will be given to the student based on early disclosure and the nature of the charge.

-Any form of discrimination or disrespect shown to persons on the basis of age, class, color, disability, ethnicity, family structure, gender, marital status, national origin, race, religion, or sexual orientation is contrary to the purposes and values of social work and will result in a review of the student's status.
+Any form of discrimination or disrespect shown to persons on the basis of age, class, color, disability, ethnicity, family structure, gender, marital status, national origin, immigration status, race, religion, gender identity, or sexual orientation is contrary to the purposes and values of social work and will result in a review of the student's status.

 Graduation Requirements